nadiamariduena/python-intro-2024-privat/z_2_R-A-W-X_FILE-mods__PICKLE-binary.md

 ### 🟦 Serialization Process:

 🔴 Serialization **is like taking a 📷 picture** of this **special shoe box** and **writing down** every **detail** about **each shoe and its sizes on a piece of paper**.

+#### ✋ It's a way to capture all the information in a format that computers can easily understand and store.